Updated: Jan 21

 I get a lot of new clients because their dog has growled at someone, maybe even a family member, and they are worried that means the dog is aggressive.
 Dogs who growl are actually trying to avoid using their teeth - the growl is a last ditch effort to get the human, or the other dog, or whatever, to stop doing whatever they are doing and move away.
 Here is some background info about why a dog might be fearful- it doesn't have to be a history of abuse.

 When you hear the growl, be calm and move away slowly if the growl is directed at you.
+Don't say "no" or scold, don't move quickly, don't do anything to try to correct the growl.
 If it's at something else, increase the distance between your dog and whatever triggered the growl.
-Never punish the growl by yelling, hitting, or jerking on the dog or we risk teaching the dog to go straight to a bite, skipping the growl.
+Never attempt to punish the growl by yelling, hitting, or jerking on the dog or we risk teaching the dog to go straight to a bite, skipping the growl.
+Beyond the danger in trying top punish a growl, you really can't correct a dog out of their feelings.
+Have you ever been really upset and had someone tell you, somewhat condescendingly, "Relax!"
+Did that help?

 A frequent comment I hear is that the growl was sudden and unexpected.
 That might be because the dog has been tolerating something for a long time and just can't, anymore.
 You are your dog's advocate and must not put him in situations that are scary and hope he can handle it.
 That's like taking a little kid afraid of water who can't swim and throwing him in a pool, then hoping he doesn't panic and drown.

-Your dog feels this build up of stress, too, so a big focus of my training plans includes reducing stress.
+Your dog feels this build-up of stress, too, so a big focus of my training plans includes reducing stress.
 The first step is identifying as many triggers as possible, then deciding if we can adjust and manage the environment to get rid of any of them.
-That might mean closing blinds so he isn't barking out the window all day and turning on background noise (classical music ad audio books rank best in research studies).
+That might mean closing blinds so he isn't barking out the window all day and turning on background noise (classical music and audiobooks rank best in research studies but I find that rock music blocks sharp noises best and books might be better for blocking conversations).
 We might look at releasing stress with exercise and adding chew toys to his environment, as long as he isn't a dog who guards resources.
 It might mean a full medical work-up to identify any pain, itchiness, or discomfort the dog is feeling.
 For triggers we can't simply get rid of, we can help the dog dislike them less, or even learn to love them with a process called counter-conditioning and desensitization to make the triggers "smaller."

 If your dog has growled, snapped, or bitten, please reach out and set up a consult so I can help you identify triggers and to help your dog cope.